 Epilepsy is a condition that affects one percent of the human population worldwide, making it one of the most common neurological diseases.
 Epilepsy may be caused by a brain injury or by a genetic tendency.
-In most cases, however, the cause is not known, nor does the cause normally have any bearing on the choice of treatment.
+In most cases, however, the cause is not known.
+The cause normally has no bearing on the choice of treatment.

-Annual cost for epilepsy in the USA exceeds USD 12,5 billion
+Costs for epilepsy in the USA exceed USD 12.5 billion.

 In the USA alone it is estimated that society’s cost for epilepsy exceeds USD 12.5 billion per year.
 There are several antiepileptic drugs, but about a third of patients cannot be adequately helped by these drugs or suffer serious side effects.
 For some patients, the condition can be alleviated with the help of resective surgery, a procedure whereby the part of the brain that causes the seizures is surgically removed; however, for the majority of drug-resistant patients, a safe and effective treatment is not yet available.

 CombiGene’s therapy is intended for those who cannot currently be helped.